 - Why does the Essential Phone matter?
 It will be one of the few devices that is completely free of bloatware, and its add-on devices enable cord-free expansion of features and functions.
 Also, anytime a flagship-level smartphone is released that's even somewhat free from carrier lockdown (Sprint did win a contract with Essential, but unlocked devices can still be purchased from Essential), it is a win.

 - Who does the Essential Phone affect?
 The Essential Phone affects enterprise users and consumers.

 - How do I get the Essential Phone?
-You can purchase a Black Moon or Pure White version of the PH-1 from the Essential site, Sprint, Best Buy or Amazon; in Canada, it’s available through Telus.
+In the US, you can purchase either a Black Moon or Pure White version of the PH-1 from the Essential site, Sprint, Best Buy or Amazon; in Canada, it’s available through Telus.

 SEE: Android App Development: Easy & Quick Programming (TechRepublic Academy)

 Essential Products, Inc. created a phone that will be simple to use, play well with other technologies, make use of premium materials and craftsmanship, better assist the user (rather than work against the user), and will not be outdated every year.

 The Essential Phone offers users a new experience—physical add-ons that "snap" to the device by way of magnets and wireless data transfer.
 The add-ons available for purchase are:

 - the world's smallest 360-degree camera, which makes taking 360-degree video simple.
 The camera features dual 12-megapixel sensors for video and four microphones for 3D audio.